Modelling and Management of Engineering Processes

 Goals for the near future

-- build a literature data-base providing an overview about most relevant literature in our area (using Mendeley)
+- enlarge our literature data-base providing an overview about most relevant literature in our area (using Mendeley)

 - create an overview ("blackboard") about ongoing research projects in our SIG, and active researchers